scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Base TRCs are trust anchors and thus axiomatically trusted.
 All ASes within an ISD MUST be pre-loaded with the currently valid base-version TRC of their own ISD.
 For all specifications regarding the creation and distribution of initial/base TRCs, see [](#trc-ceremony).

-### TRC Update
+### TRC Update Discovery

 All non-base TRCs of an ISD are updates of the ISD's base TRC(s).
 The TRC update chain consists of regular and sensitive TRC updates.
 The specifications and rules that apply to updating a TRC are described in [](#update).

-#### TRC Update Discovery {#discover-trcupdate}

 Relying parties MUST have at least one valid TRC available.
 Relying parties MUST discover TRC updates within the grace period defined in the updated TRC, and SHOULD discover TRC updates in a matter of minutes to hours.
-Additionally, the following requirement MUST be satisfied:

-**Requirement**<br>
-Any entity sending information that is secured by the Control Plane PKI MUST be able to provide all the necessary trust material to verify said information.
+Additionally, any entity sending information that is secured by the Control Plane PKI MUST be able to provide all the necessary trust material to verify said information.

 SCION provides the following mechanisms for discovering TRC updates and fulfilling the above requirement: